Lawrence Vavra

-Lawrence Vavra (born 15 November 1977) is an American Media Entrepreneur and Private Equity Investor.
+Lawrence Vavra (born 15 November 1977) is an American media entrepreneur and private equity investor.
 Vavra is best known for co-founding music management company SFX Entertainment and Deckstar.

 Education and career

-Vavra graduated from UCLA undergrad in 1999 and Hastings Law School in 2002 where he received his Juris Doctor.
-After graduation, Vavra created the San Francisco based company Vintage415.
+Vavra graduated from UCLA with his undergraduate degree in 1999, and Hastings Law School in 2002 where he received his Juris Doctor degree.
+After graduation, Vavra created the San Francisco-based company Vintage415.

 Vavra and DJ AM

 In early 2002 upon his return to Los Angeles, Vavra began working with DJ AM.
 The two had known each other through mutual friends and reacquainted through Vavra's brother.
 The two quickly built up DJ AM's career giving validity to the DJ art form and paving the way for many of today's DJ acts.
 Together they opened up the popular night clubs LAX in both Los Angeles, as well as Las Vegas.
 Vavra also established DJ AM as the first Las Vegas resident DJ at The Hard Rock Hotel and Casino, before re-negotiating AM's biggest career move to The Palms Casino Resort where he became the highest paid DJ.
 The two remained close friends and business partners until DJ AM's tragic death on August 28, 2009.